 Ball Head

 Instead of the knobs and locking levers that many tripods have, the Peak Design Travel Tripod has a single ergonomically designed ball head.
-Only one ring is used to adjust the ball head and allows for quick adjustments.
-You’ll have 360 degrees of panning motion and 90-degree vertical tilt to make panorama shots and tricky upward angle photos possible.
+Only one ring adjusts the ball head, which allows for quick adjustments.
+You’ll have 360 degrees of panning motion and 90-degree vertical tilt to make panorama shots and tricky upward-angle photos possible.

-I should note that the ball head is unique in portrait mode as it is limited in angles, by the way the camera mounts.
+I should note that the ball head is unique in portrait mode as it is limited in angles due to the way the camera mounts.
 One position will allow for low portrait shots while the other faces upwards.
-It can be frustrating at first, but it becomes second nature to know which way to mount the camera with the Arca-type L clip that can attach in either direction.
+It can be frustrating at first, but knowing which way to mount the camera with the Arca-type L clip that can attach in either direction becomes second nature.

 The ball head has a quick-release system compatible with Peak Design standard plates.
 Arca-type L brackets can also be securely attached to make the tripod compatible with Arca-type plates.
 I live in the Peak Design eco-system, so it’s not a problem, but the clip requires a hex key, included with the tripod, to remove the plate.

-One last feature to note, or lack thereof, is the level on the ball head.
-The level sits right next to the quick release plate and only allows for measuring landscape photographs.
+One last feature to note, or lack thereof, is the level of the ball head.
+The level sits next to the quick-release plate and only allows for measuring landscape photographs.
 Most notable is that when any camera is mounted, the level hides under the camera’s body.
-In use, it has little effect on my shooting as my mirrorless camera provides an in-camera level.
-However, the lack of a level may be a source of frustration for some shooters.
+It has little effect on my shooting as my mirrorless camera provides an in-camera level.
+However, the lack of a level may be frustrating for some shooters.
 The level feels like Peak Design included it to market an additional feature with little real-world use.

 Included Equipment